 - 2 ml vetiver essential oil

 Step 1.
 All you need to do is mix the ingredients together right in the roll-on bottle.
-My bottles also come with an oral syringe, but you could always use one of the syringes or droppers from medicine for infants.
+My bottles also come with an oral syringe, but you could always use one of the syringes or droppers from

 This natural bee sting treatment gets its beautiful blue hue from the German chamomile.